The Leech Woman: Reception

 Other critics, such as Bruce F. Kawin, bring up the roles that sexual identity and aging play in the film.
 Kawin writes that June's failed attempt to use Sally's pineal gland secretions is her undoing as the transformation ritual demands male secretions.
-"The Leech Woman rejects a lesbian solution to June's problem (there is no radical feminist movement yet), which in context is presented as unnatural - that is, as another unnatural solution when what is needed is submission to nature, letting oneself age and die".
+"The Leech Woman rejects a lesbian solution to June's problem (there is no radical feminist movement yet), which in context is presented as unnatural—that is, as another unnatural solution when what is needed is submission to nature, letting oneself age and die."

 Aging is the specific focus of critic Dawn Keetley.
 To her, the film "gets not only at what aging feels like for everyone, but, specifically, at what it feels like for a woman in a society that continues to value youth and beauty" as June is forced to face the "sudden horrific onset on aging" over and again.
-Worse, when June "reverts" from being youthful to middle-aged, she experiences becoming "older and older each time".
+Worse, when June "reverts" from being youthful to middle-aged, she experiences becoming "older and older each time."

 Likewise, aging (and sexism) is the topic of film scholar Vivian Sobchack.
-She writes, "It is now a commonplace to acknowledge the complexity of ageism and sexism in white heterosexual culture in the United States".
-Taking The Leech Woman as her text, and the relationship of June and Paul in particular, Sobchack notes that "in a sexist as well as ageist technoculture, the visibly aging body of a woman has been and still is especially terrifying - not only to the woman who experiences self-revulsion and anger, invisibility and abandonment, but also to the men who find her presence so unbearable they must - quite literally - disavow and divorce her".
-Sobchack further points out the additional complexity of the "double standard" of the aging man and woman, naming it as a "standard that elicits a complex of engendered emotions from both the women and the men who bear it: fear, humiliation, abjection, shame, power, rage, and guilt".
+She writes, "It is now a commonplace to acknowledge the complexity of ageism and sexism in white heterosexual culture in the United States."
+Taking The Leech Woman as her text, and the relationship of June and Paul in particular, Sobchack notes that "in a sexist as well as ageist technoculture, the visibly aging body of a woman has been and still is especially terrifying—not only to the woman who experiences self-revulsion and anger, invisibility and abandonment, but also to the men who find her presence so unbearable they must—quite literally—disavow and divorce her."
+Sobchack further points out the additional complexity of the "double standard" of the aging man and woman, naming it as a "standard that elicits a complex of engendered emotions from both the women and the men who bear it: fear, humiliation, abjection, shame, power, rage, and guilt."

 Legacy

 On television, The Leech Woman was shown on Chicago's WGN-TV horror/science fiction film series Creature Features.
 It aired in February and November 1978, and again in April and October 1980.
-More recently, the film was featured on two movie-related syndicated TV programs.
-It was shown on Mystery Science Theater 3000 in February 1997 and on Svengoolie five times, in September 2013, February 2015, June 2016, June 2018, and January 2021.
+More recently, the film was featured on Svengoolie six times, in September 2013, February 2015, June 2016, June 2018, January 2021, and June 2024.